 The JVX rotor was tested on the Prop Test Rig (PTR) in free air at the Outdoor Aerodynamic Research Facility (OARF) and in the NFAC.
+The PTR had half the power and thrust capability of the TTR.
 See Refs.
-10 and 11 for details of the JVX rotor and PTR.
+11 and 12 for details of the JVX rotor and PTR; Ref.
+11 discusses the PTR rotor balance.

 Table 4 summarizes major differences between the 699 and JVX rotors.
-The latter is sometimes referred to as a "2/3-scale V-22", and more rarely as the "M901" rotor.; the scale is in fact 0.656 relative to V-22.
+The latter is sometimes referred to as a "2/3-scale V-22", and more rarely as the "M901" rotor; the scale is in fact 0.656 relative to V-22.
 The 699 rotor uses a gimballed hub with a coning flexure similar to the V-22, whereas the JVX rotor was tested with an XV-15 hub with fixed precone.
 Both rotors have a small amount of structural sweep, with the quarter-chord line intersecting the pitch axis at 75% radius.
 The values in Table 4 are equivalent aerodynamic sweep.
 The V-22 rotor has a blade-fold hinge covered by a large cuff, and the JVX rotor had a similar cuff to simulate the V-22.
 The 699 has no folding hinge, hence no cuff; its blade is tapered at the root for a clean intersection with the spinner.

-The layout of the control system has no effect on aerodynamics, but it does affect pitch-link loads.
+For both the PTR and TTR, the rotor controls are inside the spinner.
+The layout of the control system has no effect on aerodynamics, but the geometry does affect pitch-link loads.
 The TTR has a conventional swashplate with pitch links connecting to the pitch horns from aft of (below) the rotor.
-The JVX rotor's pitch links connected to overhead walking beams.
-Consequently, the magnitudes of the pitch link loads are slightly different and the polarity is reversed even under identical blade load conditions.
+The JVX pitch links are connected to overhead walking beams.
+Consequently, the magnitudes of the pitch link loads are slightly different and the polarity is reversed, even for identical blade loads.